mike-ward/mike-ward.github.io/_posts/2007-11-30-tracking-santa-then-and-now.md

 ---
 layout: post
-title:  Tracking Santa, then and now
+title: 'Tracking Santa, then and now'
 ---
 Here's a [great story](http://googleblog.blogspot.com/2007/11/tracking-santa-then-and-now.html) about how NORAD got started helping kids track Santa on Christmas Eve.
 Don't know what I'm talking about?
 Head over to [NORAD's website](http://www.noradsanta.org/) for more information.
 Good reading!